 - If the problem is psychological, counseling and sex therapy are recommended.

-- Male enhancement supplements may be recommended to older men.
+- Male enhancement supplements like Maca Man may be recommended to older men.
 These drugs are prone to abuse and should only be used under the supervision of a doctor.

 A low libido is a very common problem; ask any doctor.
 Doctors and sex therapists often recommend medical tests to rule out any underlying medial problems as well as lifestyle and dietary adjustments.
 Sex therapists are known to go a step further by exploring waters that most of us would rather leave untouched such as childhood trauma.
 Either way, both experts believe that the condition is treatable.